 Frese’s theory will be put to the test when the Terrapins [11-2] take on the first Big Ten opponent of the season in the Fighting Illini of Illinois [ 9-5].

 “We can do some really big things if they keep that mentality of being hungry and see that trend of this team coming together.”
 Coach Brenda Frese said about their momentum going into the conference end of the table.

 The Terps have been dominating in the month of December, winning not losing a single game in the holiday season as they are on the heels of their 9th straight win against Coppin State.

 In their win over the Golden Eagles, the Terps also debuted another weapon into their scoring arsenal with Greece-native Eleanna Christinaki who transferred to Maryland in January and had to sit out the first half of the season due to NCAA eligibility rules.

 “Her excitement from day one is just everything that everybody’s ever wanted, and her having just an amazing game is just something that we all wanted for her” Frese said about Christina’s debut.
 Christinaki came to play scoring 32 points.

-On the other side of the court, the Fighting Illini are coming of a brutal loss to Missouri who falls just below Maryland in the rankings at number 16.
+On the other side of the court, the Fighting Illini are coming off a brutal loss to Missouri who falls just below Maryland in the rankings at number 16.

-Illinois has not been producing in the same way the Terps,posting a negative scoring margin in their first 14 games.
-To make matters worse for the travelling Illini, they only have won 1 out of 3 games on the road this season, not to mention being winless against ranked teams such as the Terrapins.
+Illinois has not been producing at the same rate as the Terps, posting a negative scoring margin in their first 14 games.
+To make matters worse for the traveling Illini, they only have won 1 out of 3 games on the road this season, not to mention being winless against ranked teams such as the Terrapins.